mattByrom-tamu/EFBA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The R package “EBAtimeseries” provides functions for implementing empirical band analysis for non stationary time series, with methods for functional and multivariate cases.
+The R package “EFBA” provides functions for implementing empirical band analysis for non stationary time series, with methods for functional and multivariate cases.
 For reference, see the following.

 1: \[“Empirical Frequency Band Analysis of Nonstationary Time Series.”
 Bruce, Tang, Hall, Krafty (2020)\]